-Coalescence Safeguarding Zone
+Policy HPE7 Coalescence Safeguarding Zone

-- A. The Policies Map (Map 13.6) identifies the Coalescence Safeguarding Zone.
-New development proposals within this area will be supported where it can be demonstrated that the development would not detrimentally impact the character of Hatfield Peverel and Nounsley as separate and distinguishable settlements and will not result in the coalescence of Hatfield Peverel and Nounsley with surrounding settlements including Witham. - B. New development within the Coalescence Safeguarding Zone will be subject to a comprehensive assessment of the impacts upon the character and appearance of the surrounding area.
-To enable this, all new development proposals within the Coalescence Safeguarding Zone must include a detailed assessment of: - i. the impacts of the development on the character and appearance of the surrounding area, taking into account the design, size, and scale of the proposed development; - ii. the potential for the development to result in the coalescence of settlements within the Parish and the surrounding area.
-The assessment should demonstrate how the development will maintain a clear separation and avoid any potential coalescence between settlements within the Parish and adjoining Parishes. - C. Major new development proposals within the Coalescence Safeguarding Zone should include a visual impact assessment, clearly outlining the impact of development on the character and appearance of the surrounding area and demonstrating the impact of the development and proposed mitigation measures on views from settlements within the Parish.
+A. The Policies Map identifies the Coalescence Safeguarding Zone.
+New development proposals within this area will be supported where it can be demonstrated that the development would not detrimentally impact the character of Hatfield Peverel and Nounsley as separate and distinguishable settlements, and will not result in the coalescence of Hatfield Peverel and Nounsley with surrounding settlements including Witham.

+B. New development within the Coalescence Safeguarding Zone will be subject to a comprehensive assessment of the impacts upon the character and appearance of the surrounding area.
+To enable this, all new development proposals within the Coalescence Safeguarding Zone must include a detailed assessment of:

+- i. the impacts of the development on the character and appearance of the surrounding area, taking into account the design, size and scale of the proposed development; - ii. the potential for the development to result in the coalescence of settlements within the Parish and the surrounding area.
+The assessment should demonstrate how the development will maintain a clear separation and avoid any potential coalescence between settlements within the Parish and adjoining Parishes.

+C. Major new development proposals within the Coalescence Safeguarding Zone should include a visual impact assessment, clearly outlining the impact of development on the character and appearance of the surrounding area, and demonstrating the impact of the development and proposed mitigation measures on views from settlements within the Parish.

+Hatfield Peverel Regulation 14 Neighbourhood Development Plan 2015-2038 Justification

-- 13.8.1 The Coalescence Safeguarding Zone Assessment(27) assesses the need for additional protection through the HPNDP to prevent the coalescence of Hatfield Peverel with the neighbouring settlements of Nounsley and Witham.
+- 13.8.1 The Coalescence Safeguarding Zone Assessment26 assesses the need for additional protection through the HPNDP to prevent the coalescence of Hatfield Peverel with the neighbouring settlements of Nounsley and Witham.
 The Assessment considers recent development proposals located in the open countryside between the settlements of Hatfield Peverel, Nounsley and Witham and potential impacts arising from these developments.
-To mitigate the potential for coalescence, the Assessment recommends a Coalescence Safeguarding Zone on land between Hatfield Peverel and Nounsley, and Hatfield Peverel and Witham. - 13.8.2 Map 13.6 Map of Coalescence Safeguarding Zone identifies the Coalescence Safeguarding Zone as recommended within the Assessment.
-The Zone seeks to avoid coalescence between Hatfield Peverel and Nounsley, and Hatfield Peverel and Witham. - 13.8.3 While Hatfield Peverel and Nounsley are historic villages, their evolution over time has resulted in different development patterns.
-Nounsley is more rural in character with lower housing density although both villages are set in rural surroundings.
-It is this open countryside that is under pressure from proposed development and highway improvements on the A12 (refer to pages 44-47 of the Coalescence Safeguarding Zone Assessment for further details).
-The town of Witham has a very different character.
-There is significant risk of the gap between the two areas being reduced due to large scale development and A12 ribbon development. - 13.8.4 Policy HPE7 provides specific and sufficient safeguards to mitigate coalescence between these settlements.
-The policy seeks to manage the impacts of future planning applications on the potential for the coalescence of settlements, and ensure development is appropriately sensitive in design, size, and scale. - 13.8.5 The Coalescence Safeguarding Zone Assessment highlights the important need for the design of any proposed development within the zone to be mindful of the character and topography of the area and for appropriate screening to avoid or manage harm.
-It recommends that any development should be carefully assessed, managed and controlled to take into account the potential for coalescence (see pages 48-54 of the Coalescence Safeguarding Zone Assessment). - 13.8.6 The Zone covers the areas which would have the greatest impacts on the potential for the coalescence of the settlements to take place from development pressures.
-The Coalescence Safeguarding Zone follows a clear and defensible boundary along features such as the Great Eastern Main Line, roads, established hedgerows, identified settlement boundaries and the Parish boundary.
+To mitigate the potential for coalescence, the Assessment recommends a Coalescence Safeguarding Zone on land between Hatfield Peverel and Nounsley, and Hatfield Peverel and Witham. - 13.8.2 The Policies Map (page #) identifies the Coalescence Safeguarding Zone as recommended within the Assessment.
+The Zone seeks to avoid coalescence between Hatfield Peverel and Nounsley, and Hatfield Peverel and Witham. - 13.8.3 The Zone covers the areas which would have the greatest impacts on the potential for the coalescence of the settlements to take place from development pressures.
+The Coalescence Safeguarding Zone follows a clear and defensible boundary along features such as the Great Eastern Main Line, roads, established hedgerows, identified settlement boundaries and the Parish boundary. - 13.8.4 The policy seeks to manage the impacts of future planning applications on the potential for the coalescence of settlements, and ensure development is appropriately sensitive in design, size and scale.

-27 Hatfield Peverel Neighbourhood Plan Coalescence Safeguarding Zone Assessment (November 2021, DAC Planning)
+26 Hatfield Peverel Neighbourhood Plan Coalescence Safeguarding Zone Assessment (November 2021, DAC Planning)